 - Cleaning supplies (rags and spray)

 If you are a checklist type of person, then you will want to use our form as well.
-It is free to download, just print click on the image to download and print out your copy!
+You can download this and all of our other organization checklists (the free offer has now expired).

 Next, pick one corner of the room.
-This is where you will start.
-As you tackle each section, you will work your way clockwise around the room, until you are back at the beginning where you started.
+You will start here.
+As you tackle each section, you will work your way clockwise around the room until you are back at the beginning where you started.

 Click here to download Toy Question Flow Chart